openhab/openhab-docs/configuration/items.md

 The officially recommended scheme is used throughout this documentation and builds on a hierarchical idea.
 A physical or logical top-down approach while naming an Item will ensure the comprehension of its meaning.

-A good Item name is self-explanatory and already suggests an Item type.
+A good Item name is self-explanatory and already suggests its Item type and interaction options.
 The following table contains a few examples:

 | Example Item Name                 | Interpretation (assumed Item type, example value) |